nighthawk9077/growbox-supervisor-system/README.md

 ___________________________________________________________________________________________

 ### This is my design of a GROWbox Supervisor System (GROWSS).
+The GROWSS system monitors temp, humidty, soil moisture, & for smoke inside a grow box or tent.
+It also controls the lights & exhaust fan.
+An LCD display shows the monitored values.

+### A Blynk mobile app is used to monitor the values & alert when thre is an alarm present.
+The GROWSS Blynk mobile app has only been tested on Andriod mobile phone.

+### The GROWbox Supervisor System-GROWSS Youtube page is here: <https://www.youtube.com/channel/UCl3MO4rn05THPnm7vnGfwRA/>

-It will be used in a 2'x2'x6' grow box, but can be used for other sizes of grow box/cabinet/room.
+### The GROWSS system will be used in a 2'x2'x6' grow box, but can be used for other sizes of grow box/cabinet/room/tent.

 ### This design will have many stages until completion.
 Check documentation in the 'Files' tab above for detailed descriptions of the design.